USC Trojans football: 1960s–1970s

-On September 12, 1970, USC opened the season visiting the University of Alabama under legendary coach Paul "Bear" Bryant and became the first fully integrated team to play in the state of Alabama.
+On September 12, 1970, USC opened the season at Alabama under legendary coach Paul "Bear" Bryant and became the first fully integrated team to play in the state of Alabama.
 The game, scheduled by Bryant, resulted in a dominating 42–21 win by the Trojans.
 More importantly, all six touchdowns scored by USC team were by black players, two by USC running back Sam "Bam" Cunningham, against an all-white Crimson Tide team.
 After the game, Bryant was able to persuade the university to allow black players to play, hastening the racial integration of football at Alabama and in the Deep South.

 1980s–1990s

 In the 1980s, USC football did not realize a national championship, though it continued to experience relative success, with top-20 AP rankings and Pac-10 Conference championships under head coaches Ted Tollner (1983–1986) and Larry Smith (1987–1992) Each coach led the team to a win in the Rose Bowl and USC was recognized among the nation's top-ten teams three times.
 Despite the moderate success of team during these years, some alumni had grown accustomed to the program's stature as a perennial national championship contender.
 In 1993, Robinson was named head coach a second time, leading the Trojans to a victory in the 1996 Rose Bowl over Northwestern.

 It was during this time that the Trojans were unable to defeat their rivals.
 They suffered winless streaks of 13 years (1983–1995, including the 1994 17–17 tie) to rival Notre Dame and 8 years (1991–1998) to crosstown rival UCLA which were unacceptable to many USC supporters.
 Under Robinson the Trojans were 2–2–1 against Notre Dame, but unable to beat UCLA.
 After posting a 6–6 record in 1996, and a 6–5 record in 1997, Robinson was fired.
 In 1998, head coach Paul Hackett took over the team, but posted an even more disappointing 19–18 record in three seasons than any of his recent predecessors.
 By 2000, some observers surmised that USC football's days of national dominance were fading; the football team's record of 37–35 from 1996 to 2001 was their second-worst over any five-year span in history (only the mark of 29–29–2 from 1956 to 1961 was worse), and the period marked the first and only time USC had been out of the final top 20 teams for four straight years.